the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 'Robin Wieruch'
 ~~~~~~~

+Second, in order to get the initials of the `fullName`, separate both into new variables called `firstName` and `lastName`.
+As a first step to this problem, you may want to use the built-in string method `split()` here which allows you to split a string (here: 'Robin Wieruch') into an array of strings (desired outcome would be `["Robin", "Wieruch"]`).
+Since you are a developer, it's no shame to look this method up by using your favorite search engine.
+You will do these kind of searches often as a developer in your day to day business, so this is a great exercise to get used to it.
+Afterward, check the solution below.

-Second, in order to get the initials of the first and last name, we somehow need to distinguish first and last name into separate variables.
-Fortunatelty there is the built-in `split()` method for strings which splits a string into an array of strings at a given character or characters.
-In this case, we want to split the string at the empty space:
+The built-in `split()` method for strings splits a string into an array of strings at a given character (or characters).
+In our case, we want to split the string at the empty space.
+Therefore we pass an empty space as string to the `split()` method:

 {title="index.js",lang="javascript"}
 ~~~~~~~